siddinc/dedium/README.md

 dEdium,
-A clone of medium.com using django 2.0.5
+a clone of medium.com using django 2.0.5